UAE Property Notebook

 Complete Guide About Dubai's Real Estate Regulations

-If you’re thinking about buying property in Dubai, understanding exactly who can own what, and where, is the starting point.
-Foreigners can purchase in specific designated zones, with some of the most sought-after being The Palm Jumeirah, Downtown Dubai, and Dubai Marina.
-In these areas, non-Emirati and non-GCC citizens get full ownership rights, plus the option for leaseholds of up to 99 years.
-That kind of flexibility is a big part of why international capital keeps flowing into the UAE market.
+Foreigners can purchase property in Dubai's designated zones, with the most sought-after including Palm Jumeirah, Downtown Dubai, and Dubai Marina.
+Non-Emirati and non-GCC citizens receive full ownership rights plus the option for leaseholds up to 99 years.
+The standard transaction requires a down-payment of 10% to 20% of purchase price.

 AreaOwnership RightsRestrictions